The Col de Banyuls

-There are two explanations for the fierce and successful defense.
+There are two explanations for the fierce and successful defence.
 One version claims valiant French patriotism as the driving force, the other, and a rather more likely one, supposes that should the Spanish have won, the widespread smuggling between Spain and France by the local fishermen/pirates would have been stamped out…

 For a good two centuries the fishermen of Banyuls had supplemented their income by trading illegally in sugar, tobacco, rice, cloth and leather.
 Indeed Maillol’s beloved grandfather was one such fisherman.

 During the Retirada at the end of the Spanish Civil War, streams of unfortunate republican refugees fled over the Col and, just a few years later, refugees from the Nazi occupation were fleeing in the opposite direction.

 A small monument bears witness to their plight and reminds us to remember that not everyone who crossed the frontier there had the luxury of merely admiring the view.

 It is an easy hour and a bit walk or a slightly bumpy drive.
 The view from the top is, again, stunning and, as you descend, you see, encircled by mountains, the Monastery of St Quirze.